How does language impact the way we view homelessness?

 Language can also have a positive effect.
 The way we speak to each other can help build and sustain a culture in which everyone can feel valued, respected, and part of the group (included), rather than under-valued, disrespected, and out of place (excluded).
 Biases, both conscious and unconscious, are often expressed through language.
 By thinking about our language, and being more aware of our language habits, we can begin to dismantle some of the unconscious biases we hold and the prejudices behind them.

 People experiencing homelessness experience mainstream stigma, loneliness and a lack of social integration.
 These factors are associated with serious physical and psychological health issues.

 Many people experiencing homelessness describe how interactions are often framed by stigma.
 Describing these experiences as rejection, based on their homelessness.
 This rejection has emotional consequences for people experiencing homelessness, who describe feeling “hurt,” “worthless,” “sad” and “ashamed.”
 Experiencing rejection constrained the way they positioned themselves in relation to others and their ability to connect socially.

 When referring to homelessness it’s important to focus on the person, not the circumstance.
-Using person-first language for example: ‘person experiencing homelessness’ rather than ‘homeless person’.
+In this case, person-first language for example: ‘person experiencing homelessness’ rather than ‘homeless person’ should be adapted.
+In comparison, when person-first language is not used the concept of homelessness becomes intrinsic to a persons identity and is not seen as an event in a persons life, but rather who that person is.
 Use language that is relevant – don’t refer to someone with their living circumstance unless this is relevant to what you are saying.